Kney-Delach/Mathex/README.md

 <a name="reporting-bugs"></a>
 ## Reporting bugs

-Please follow these steps to report a bug
+Please follow these steps to report a bug:

 1. **Search for related issues** - search the existing issues so that you don't create duplicates.